ngua/rumps/TODOS/dsl.md

   ; Stricter isolation for critical operations
 }

-TRANSACTION WITH ISOLATION READ_COMMITTED {
+TRANSACTION WITH ISOLATION READ-COMMITTED {
   ; Lower isolation for better concurrency
 }
 ```